 However, on the last trip, we were running out of data each month.
 Despite having 8GB more on each phone, we could no longer use Apps to find somewhere to park up each night, having to switch off both Park 4 Night and Campercontact to reduce data.

-On our return to the UK, fed up with the situation and finding free or public Wi-Fi inadequate, we had to take action.
+On our return to the UK, being fed up with the situation and finding free or public Wi-Fi inadequate – now we had to take action.

 Taking a short break in London before heading home, meant an opportunity to sort our data out with “Three”, before heading off on our next adventures.
-We passed a store so ventured in to get advice.
+Then, we passed a Three store so ventured in to get advice.

 Explaining to the Sales person our predicament, we ended up being in store for a some time.
 We told them what had happened on our trip through Europe and how it’s strange, as we used to manage on far less data.